I'm working on a couple of projects for clients that are similar to TAKEN, so I decided to do a beat analysis.

 This first chart is something new for me.
 It shows in blue the action intensity of each dramatic "beat" on a scale of 1-10.
 The orange shows the corresponding "beat" duration in minutes.
 Those familiar with the beat structure I teach may remember that a motion picture typically as somewhere between 13-22 major beats.
 The chart above has 34.
 I didn't add anything, I simply split up some of the long sequence beats (that could be 12-15 min long) into collections of scenes that seemed to go together as a short sequence.
 One of the guidelines here were "set pieces" where a great deal of action took place and was isolated.
 In a movie like TAKEN our hero (Bryan Mills) is on a hunt and he moves from location to location, or set to set, in his pursuit.
 That's why there are 34, and not 22 or less.
 Thus, in the chart above the x-axis divisions are equal, and the duration of the 34 beats varies from about 25 seconds to 5 minutes and is indicated by the height of the peaks and valleys of the orange area.

 OBSERVATION: I was actually looking for a pattern and I may be reading into this more than is evident.
-But I have a theory that in good action thriller films, as we move through the story, the sequences get shorter and the moments get longer.
+However, I have a theory that in good action thriller films, as the story unfolds, the sequences become shorter and the moments become longer.
 Since the moments are where the action is, such a plan would accelerate the action as we get closer to the end.
 Also, since sequences set up moments, they can be shorter and shorter toward the end because our knowledge about the story world increases as we move deeper into the story and so we need to know less for each new setup.

 The above chart suggests this theory.
 The volume of the orange (beat duration) clearly decreases as the movie unreels, and the the blue (action intensity) clearly increases correspondingly.